Summit of Kebnekaise.

 Day activity

-Kebnekaise has two peaks, which one is higher varies depending on the time of year.
+Kebnekaise has two peaks, and which one is the highest varies depending on the season.

-The southern peak of Kebnekaise: The south summit is by far the most common choice.
-Its height varies throughout the year because the summit is a glacier.
+The South Peak is by far the most common destination for hikers.
+Its height varies throughout the year, as the summit is a glacier.

-Climbing Kebnekaise in summer or winter presents two different challenges, both worth experiencing, but for beginners, a summer summit attempt is easier.
+Climbing Kebnekaise in summer or winter presents two very different challenges – both worth experiencing, but for beginners, a summer ascent is easier.

 Practical tips for climbing Kebnekaise

-Climbing Kebnekaise requires planning and preparation, regardless of whether you attempt it in summer or winter.
-Here are some important things to keep in mind:
+Climbing Kebnekaise requires planning and preparation, whether you choose to go in summer or winter.
+Here are some key things to keep in mind:

-1. Physical fitness: You need to be in good shape to handle a long day of hiking or skiing in steep, varied terrain.
-Prepare with longer hikes or endurance training such as running, cycling, or skiing, ideally with a backpack.
+1. Physical fitness: You need to be in good shape to manage a long day of hiking or ski touring in steep and varied terrain.
+Prepare with longer hikes or endurance training such as running, cycling or skiing – preferably while carrying a pack.

-2. Packing for summer: Wear good hiking boots, windproof and waterproof clothing, warm layers, and spare clothes to change into in case of sweaty or wet conditions.
-Pack energy-rich food, drinks, and a first aid kit.
-Don’t forget sunscreen, a hat, a map, and a compass.
-Bring at least two pairs of gloves; at high altitudes, it can be cold even in summer, and it’s nice to have dry gloves to switch into.
+2. Packing for summer: Wear sturdy hiking boots, windproof and waterproof clothing, and bring extra layers for warmth.
+Pack spare clothes in case you get wet or sweaty.
+Bring energy-rich food, drinks and a first aid kit.
+Don’t forget sun protection, a hat, a map and a compass.
+Bring at least two pairs of gloves – at higher altitudes it can be cold even in summer, and it’s useful to have a dry pair to change into.

-3. Things to consider during winter: Don’t forget snow protection, such as a buff for your face.
-It’s important to have avalanche equipment and knowledge of how to use it if you’re heading out into more exposed parts of the mountain.
+3. Things to consider during winter: Don’t forget protection against snow and wind, such as a face covering or buff.
+Avalanche safety equipment is essential, along with the knowledge of how to use it, especially in more exposed terrain.

-4. Weather conditions and safety: Regardless of the season, the weather can change quickly.
-Always bring extra clothes and closely follow the weather forecasts before setting out.
-Never go out in conditions you can’t handle or don’t feel comfortable in.
-A wind shelter is lightweight to carry and provides extra warmth if something goes wrong.
-Read more about mountain safety here.
+4. Weather conditions and safety: The weather can change quickly, regardless of season.
+Always bring extra clothing and check the forecast carefully before setting out.
+Never head out in conditions you are not comfortable handling.
+A bivy bag (emergency shelter) is lightweight and can provide extra warmth if needed.
+Read more about mountain safety (opens in new tab).

-5. Food and drink: Bring enough food and water for the whole day.
-Quick energy sources like nuts, energy bars, and chocolate are great to have on hand for both summer and winter climbs.
-A thermos with something warm is always a good idea.
-Pack extra food in case you are delayed by bad weather.
+5. Food and drink: Bring enough food and water for the entire day.
+Quick energy sources such as nuts, energy bars and chocolate are good to have on hand in both summer and winter.
+A thermos with a warm drink is also recommended.
+Always carry extra food in case you are delayed due to bad weather.

-6. Guide or not: If you are unsure about the terrain or lack experience with mountain hiking or summit attempts, book a guided tour, especially if you plan to take the eastern route or ski in the winter.
-Book a guide through STF Kebnekaise Mountain Station.
+6. Guide or not: If you are unsure about the terrain or lack experience in mountain hiking or ski touring, consider booking a guided tour – especially if you plan to take the Eastern Route or go in winter.
+You can book a guide via STF Kebnekaise Mountain Station.

 The western route to Kebnekaise

-The Western Route is a physically demanding hike, covering a total distance of about 18 km round trip, with an elevation gain of approximately 1800 meters.
-The terrain is very rocky, uneven, and steep, which often makes the hike feel longer and tougher than the distance suggests.
-The hike takes between 10 to 15 hours, depending on physical fitness and individual conditions.
-Some may complete the hike faster, while for others it can take longer.
-Prepare for a long day outdoors.
+The Western Route is a physically demanding hike, covering around 18 km round trip with an elevation gain of approximately 1,800 metres.
+The terrain is very rocky, uneven and steep, making the hike feel longer and tougher than the distance suggests.
+It typically takes between 10 and 15 hours, depending on your fitness level and individual conditions.
+For some, it may be quicker, while for others it can take longer – be prepared for a full day outdoors.

-The Western Route is the most common path when climbing Kebnekaise’s south summit independently.
-The trail starts westward into Kitteldalen, following Kittelbäcken.
-After passing the Vierranvarri mountain, the trail descends into Kaffedalen, from where it follows a nearly straight line up to the summit.
-The steepest ascent begins after Kaffedalen, with a 400-meter climb to the Old Summit Hut, and another 200 meters to the summit glacier.
+The Western Route is the most common choice for those aiming to summit Kebnekaise’s South Peak independently.
+The trail begins westward into Kitteldalen, following the Kittel stream.
+After passing Mount Vierranvarri, the route descends into Kaffedalen, and from there continues almost straight up towards the summit.
+The steepest ascent begins after Kaffedalen, with 400 metres of elevation gain to the old summit hut, followed by another 200 metres to the summit glacier.

-The first 5 km of the trail up to the pass between Tuolpagorni and Vierranvarri are marked with red-painted stones and rock piles.
-Summer can bring poor weather and low visibility, making the trail markers hard to see, and in winter, they are entirely covered by snow.
-Therefore, it is important to be able to navigate with a map and compass or GPS.
-After about 4 km, you reach the bridge over Kittelbäcken and the beginning of the stone staircase built by Sherpas from Nepal between 2017-2019.
-From the end of the staircase, the trail is marked with aluminum poles with red reflectors.
+The first 5 km of the trail, up to the pass between Tuolpagorni and Vierranvarri, are marked with red-painted stones and cairns.
+In summer, poor weather and low visibility can make these markings hard to see, and in winter they are completely covered by snow.
+It is therefore important to be able to navigate using a map and compass or GPS.
+After about 4 km, you reach the bridge over the Kittel stream and the start of the stone staircase built by Sherpas from Nepal between 2017 and 2019.
+From the top of the staircase, the trail is marked with aluminium poles with red reflectors.

-Despite these improvements, it’s important to be aware that the trail passes through high alpine terrain, where weather and wind can change quickly.
-Always carry a map and compass or GPS, and don’t rely on having cell phone coverage along the trail.
+Despite these improvements, the route passes through high alpine terrain where weather conditions can change rapidly.
+Always carry a map and compass or GPS, and do not rely on mobile coverage.

-Being in an alpine environment like Kebnekaise increases the safety risks for you and your companions.
-You should carefully plan your summit attempt and ensure you have the necessary equipment and food in case of an accident or if your hike takes longer than expected.
-If you are in distress and need help, mountain rescue/alpine mountain rescue will assist you, reachable through the police at 114 14 or 112.
-Be prepared for rescue efforts to take time, as mountain rescue personnel may not always be able to reach you immediately.
-So, be prepared, avoid venturing out in bad weather, and listen to the recommendations of those with more experience in alpine environments.
+Being in an alpine environment like Kebnekaise involves increased risks for you and your group.
+Plan your summit attempt carefully and ensure you have enough equipment and food in case of emergencies or delays.
+If you need assistance, mountain rescue services can be reached via the police at 114 14 or 112.
+Be aware that rescue operations can take time, and help may not always be immediately available.
+Be prepared, avoid heading out in bad weather, and follow advice from those with more experience in alpine environments.

 If you plan to climb Kebnekaise in winter, we recommend taking the Eastern Route with a guide.